adam09si/Quantum-Chemistry-Scripts/README.md

 # Quantum-Chemistry-Scripts

-Scripts and notebooks to aid QM calculations
+Python scripts and jupyter notebooks for setting up and processing QM calculations from Gaussian09.